 Stay Consistent with an Exercise Routine

-Regardless of your exercise routine, getting some physical activity during the holidays can help you in a number of ways.
-Getting your exercise in during this hectic time helps you maintain a positive mindset, keep your energy levels high and even release some unwanted stress.
+Regardless of your exercise routine, getting some physical activity during the holidays can help you in several ways.
+Getting your exercise in during this hectic time enables you to maintain a positive mindset, keep your energy levels high and even release some unwanted stress.

 Still feel like getting in a full workout is next to impossible?

-Try changing things up and split your physical activity into smaller, more manageable time intervals.
+Try changing things up and splitting your physical activity into smaller, more manageable time intervals.
 Don’t have time to hit the gym?
-Try a short 15-minute walk outside or break a sweat within the comfort of your home with the help of fitness tutorial apps like NEOU and J & J.
+Try a short 15-minute walk outside or break a sweat within the comfort of your home with the help of fitness tutorial apps like 8fit and FortFit.